 Labile protons can always be positively identified by in situ exchange with D_2O .
 In practice, a normal 1H NMR spectrum is recorded then deuterium exchange of labile protons is achieved by simply adding a drop of deuterated water (D_2O) to the NMR sample.
 Labile protons in -OH, -COOH, -NH2 and -SH groups exchange rapidly for deuterons in D_2O and the 1H NMR is recorded again.
-Since deuterium is invisible in the 1H NMR spectrum, labile protons disappear from the 1H NMR spectrum and can be readily identified by comparison of the spectra before and after D_2O is addition.
+Since deuterium is invisible in the 1H NMR spectrum, labile protons disappear from the 1H NMR spectrum and can be readily identified by comparison of the spectra before and after D_2O addition.
+In Figure 5.6, the spectrum 1-propanol shows the expected 4 signals.
+On addition of 1 drop of D_2O , one of the signals disappears from the spectrum, clearly identifying this as the -OH proton which exchanges with added D_2O .